Full name Joseph Edward Root

 His rise continued with a maiden Test hundred in his home ground, Headingley, against New Zealand in 2013 followed by a maiden Ashes century at Lord's having been promoted to open at the beginning of the series.
 He risked the wrath of Yorkshire followers by suggesting that a Test hundred at Lord's was as good as it gets.

 Root looked set to occupy England's Test opening role for many years to come.
 But that stability did not remain for Root as England were whitewashed in Australia in 2012-13.
 He started at No 6, in recognition of the fact that Australia were exposing technical frailties in his game, but was promoted to No 3 when Jonathan Trott left the tour with a stress-related illness and as much as he suggested he was happy to bat anywhere, it did not aid his cause.
-He found the going tough and his unease extended into his one-day game where he struggled to score at an acceptable tempo.
+He found the going tough, becoming increasingly hesitant as his back-foot game was skilfully exposed, and his unease extended into his one-day game where he struggled to score at an acceptable tempo.

 Back in England, Root, like most batsman, struggled during a rainy 2012 summer but perfectly demonstrated his talent with an unbeaten 222 against Hampshire at West End.
 He was named Cricket Writer's Club Young Player of the Year.
 The following summer he returned to the county game as an England player now walking the walk: big hundreds against Durham at Chester-le-Street and Derbyshire at Headingley confirming that here was a player of stature.